8 Client Onboarding Steps That Reduce Churn (With Templates)

 A proper onboarding experience should do two things:

-The former is the fun part and is traditionally done by sending your new customer a token of your appreciation.
-This can be a bundle of branded swag or some top-shelf scotch, depending on the tone your agency wants to set.
+The former is the fun part and is traditionally done by sending your new customer a welcome letter or email and a token of your appreciation.
+Depending on the tone your agency wants to set, this can be a bundle of branded swag or some treats.

 The second part—setting expectations—is best done in an introduction email that clearly outlines what the client can expect from you.
 It should define the client onboarding process, introduce your points of contact, include a clear timeline of the next steps, and provide a client onboarding checklist.